stoichko/JSONEditor/README.md

 # JSONReaderExtension

-Overview
+#Overview:

-JsonReaderExtension simplifies reading configurations from appsettings.json files in .NET applications, using the modular JsonReaderService for efficient JSON parsing.
+JsonReaderExtension simplifies configuration retrieval from appsettings.json files in .NET applications.
+Utilizing the modular JsonReaderService ensures efficient JSON parsing.

-JsonReaderService
+#JsonReaderService:

 JsonReaderService is the core component responsible for reading and parsing JSON files.
-It can be extended or replaced for custom behavior.
+It remains modular for easy extension or replacement.

-Contributing
+#Contributing:

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-License
+#License:

 This project is licensed under the MIT License - see the LICENSE file for details.